antaresdocumentation/lorawan-loraid/README.md

 }
 ```

-#### Update and check for incoming data
+#### Update and run LoRa FSM
-Update and check for incoming data.
-The output is thrown only to Serial at this moment.
+Update and run the LoRa Finite State Machine (FSM).
 This line should be put inside the Arduino `loop` block.
 ##### Syntax
 ```c
 void update(void);